pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/feature-plan-next-horizon.md

 - **Inline diffing**: show how a regenerated section differs from the previous version (simple Markdown diff) before committing it as a new version row.
 - **Image workflow**: allow users to choose which generated image prompt to keep, upload their own replacements, or re-run image generation per section.
 - **AI configuration**: add per-user provider preferences (OpenAI, Cloudflare Workers AI, Anthropic) and surface token costs per section in the editor.
+- **AI compose stage** *(new)*: outline + chapter metadata now feeds GPT-5.1 via the OpenAI Responses API.
+Configure `OPENAI_API_KEY`, `OPENAI_BLOG_MODEL`, `OPENAI_BLOG_TEMPERATURE`, and `OPENAI_BLOG_MAX_OUTPUT_TOKENS` to drive generation; when unset or during tests we fall back to the deterministic stub so pipelines remain deterministic.
+Users can override tone/section/model defaults in **Account → AI defaults** and the resolved settings automatically flow into `/api/v1/pipelines/generate_blog`.
+Jobs, document metadata, and the version viewer now display the engine/model responsible for every draft so QA can audit which LLM produced which copy.
+- **Drive write-back**: when a blog generation job finishes we immediately push the markdown (converted to Drive-friendly text) into the linked Google Doc and set `drive_stage = ai_draft`.
+Drive revisions now capture the AI prose automatically, so authors opening the Doc after a generation step see the full blog post without exporting from Quill.

 ## 3. Export Connectors
 - **Google Docs**: worker that consumes `document_exports` rows with `target = google_docs`, updates the ingest-created Drive doc (same file ID) instead of spawning a new file, and persists export status.